Political Economy

 Languages accepted by the College of Letters & Science are not automatically accepted by the Political Economy program.
 Please check with a PE adviser for eligible languages.

-There are a variety of ways to fulfill the four-semester language requirement for PE depending on the individual and his or her background and ability.
+There are a variety of ways to fulfill the four-semester language requirement for PE depending on the individual and their background and ability.

 1. Advanced Placement (AP) or International Baccalaureate (IB) test: An AP score of 5 or an International Baccalaureate (IB) score of 7 will complete this requirement.
 An AP score of 4 will place a student into the fourth-semester college-level course.
 A score of 3 will place a student into the third-semester college-level course.
 Documentation of AP scores must be provided.